Palmeraie (Marrakesh)

 Palmeraie (palm grove) is a palm oasis of several hundred thousand trees outside of Marrakesh, Morocco.
 Situated at the edge of the city's northern section, it measures 5 miles in length, and covers an area of 54 sqmi.
-It is known for its eponymous palm trees and resorts and camel rides, as well as the Palmeraie Rotana Resort, and Nikki Beach.
+It is known for its eponymous palm trees and resorts, as well as the Palmeraie Rotana Resort, and Nikki Beach.
 It is approached on the Circuit de la Palmeraie, which branches off from the N8 highway to Fez.

 History

 Although legend mentions that this Palmeraie was created from date seeds cast off centuries ago by Arab warriors, it was created during the Almoravid period, using a khettara network.

 The ancient tale (more than 1000 years old) refers to this garden of palm trees as "the ardent children of the African earth and sun".
 Sultan Yusuf ibn Tashfin, while searching for land to establish his Almoravid dynasty had camped at the plain of Haouz.
 His soldiers, who had camped there, after consuming palm-dates had thrown the date seeds around and some of them had dropped into holes created by the lances which they had pitched there, and these sprouted into trees.
 Many centuries later the same plain had become an oasis of a lush garden of 50,000 trees.
 Here, Stuart Church, an American architect and designer, and Jaoud Kadiri created their dream project of building an edifice of oriental culture and Buddhist philosophy, which they called the Dar Alhind, which is a mansion which permeates the spirit and traditions of India.

 Now there are over 100,000 date palms, as well as olive and fruit trees.
 In the present day, nearby reservoirs and artesian wells supply the irrigation.

 In the town planning norms of the 1920s, buildings were not allowed be built to heights taller than the palm trees and as a result palm trees have grown in pavements also.
 However, in recent years urbanization has affected the area.